QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

 ##### 3. wrdLength: *Length of 'content' word.*
 ---

-#### To access collab notebooks: [notebook-code folder](notebook-code/)
+#### To access the collab notebooks containg our code: [notebook-code folder](notebook-code/).
+This folder contains two Jupyter Notebooks containg all the code from using Amazon Transcribe to generate transcriptions of the audio files to the code used for our analysis and data visualizations.
+These notebooks also provide commentary for the code and data used.

+Notebook 1: Generating Transcripts From Audio Files Using AWS Transcribe

-The following graph illustrates the distribution of confidence scores.
+Notebook 2: Cleaning, Wrangling, and Visualizing Outputs from AWS Transcribe: The following graph illustrates the distribution of confidence scores.

+###### *Both Jupyter Notebooks are formatted as .ipynb files*

 ---